SnakeSolid/rust-no-dpi-socks/README.md

 # No DPI SOCKS

-A simple SOCKS5 proxy designed to bypass YouTube slowdown.
-The server works by analyzing packets individually.
-To circumvent this, the server sends the first 1024 bytes of the stream one byte per packet.
-This prevents DPI from identifying the target host name.
+A simple SOCKS5 proxy designed to bypass YouTube slowdown by mimicking HTTP traffic patterns.
+The server sends first package byte by byte, making it difficult for Deep Packet Inspection (DPI) to detect the nature of the connection.

 ## Build